i-manolov/Blog/_posts/2015-07-30-password-reset.md

 published: true
 ---

-In this tutorial, we will create a login module along with a signup and password functionality in Nodejs using Sequelizer with Postgresql and Nodemailer.
+In this tutorial, we will create a complete login module containing a forgot your password feature and sign up form using Express, Sequelize with Postgresql, and Nodemailer.

 Some other gibberish